AN: 5/8/19- General fixes XD

 With the SGC group working through their shock, Keyes once again took command, "Commander?
 If Earth has fallen and the Tollan are small in number, who are you working with?"

-"The Jaffa, primarily," Cheng answered, "I've...gained some measure of respect, even from the hardliners, for taking command after my Captain's death and fighting the Ori for so long.
-The Tau'ri in general have gained respect...for fighting to the end, and beyond."
+"The Jaffa, primarily," Cheng was able to look Keyes in the eye.
+She didn't have guilt weighing her down, with him.
+"I've gained some measure of respect, even from the hardliners, for taking command after my Captain's death and fighting the Ori for so long.
+The Tau'ri in general have gained respect.
+For fighting until the end, and beyond."

 "I don't know.
 We have maintained contact with their new homeworld, safely hidden from even me.
-But the Tok'ra have been of little use in this war," the woman replied, a hint of bitterness to her tone, "They don't have ships unlike the Jaffa.
-And the Ori can easily detect a symbiote...
+But the Tok'ra have been of little use in this war," the woman replied, a hint of bitterness to her tone.
+Justifiable bitterness.
+"They don't have ships.
+And the Ori can easily detect a symbiote, if they try.
 I doubt there are more than a handful of Goa'uld left.
 That's left the Tok'ra unable to do anything but hide and wait the war out."